go-goyave/goyave.dev/src/basics/validation.md

 In this example, we are validating an array of one to five email addresses, which can't be longer than 255 characters.
 When array elements are validated, **all of them** must pass the validation.

 If all elements of the array have the same type, the array will be converted to the correct type.
+If an array is empty, it won't be converted.
 For example:
 ```go
 // Raw array whose elements are validated as `v.Int()`
 []any{1, 2.0, uint(3)}